 Another helpful method is regression analysis, which allows you to see how different factors (such as income or education) affect people’s responses to questions.

 When looking at survey results, it is essential to understand the population the survey is sampling.
-The people should be described regarding age, race, gender, income, and other relevant factors.
+The people should be described in terms of age, race, gender, income, and other relevant factors.
 Understanding how the questions were asked and the response options is essential.

 Next, it is necessary to read the results and identify any patterns.
 Are there any differences between groups?
 Are there any similarities?
 What trends can be identified?
 Are there any outliers?